Can HIV Pass Through a Condom?

 “Can HIV molecules pass through microscopic holes?”

 Public health guidance treats latex and polyurethane condoms as effective physical barriers for HIV prevention when used correctly.
-The practical issue in real life is not invisible “seeping through” of an intact condom, it is visible or functional failure like breakage or slippage.
+The practical concern is not invisible seepage through an intact condom.
+It is actual breakage, slippage, or incorrect use.

 “What if there was a tiny leak and I missed it?”

 Anxiety loves tiny hypothetical gaps.
-But risk assessment is not built on remote imagination.
+Risk assessment is not built on remote imagination.
 It is built on whether there was a real route of exposure.
-Without a meaningful failure event, a protected encounter remains in a much safer category than unprotected sex.

 What to do if you are panicking after sex with a condom

-If there was genuine condom failure and the encounter could plausibly involve HIV exposure, urgent sexual health advice matters because PEP is time-sensitive and is generally considered within 72 hours.
+If there was genuine condom failure and the encounter could plausibly involve HIV exposure, urgent sexual health advice matters because PEP is time-sensitive.

-Looking for fever, rash, throat pain, or tongue changes in the days after sex will not settle the question.
-Symptoms are non-specific.
+Looking for fever, rash, throat pain, lymph nodes, or tongue changes will not settle the question.
 Exposure logic and testing windows are what matter.

 Use the right test timing

-If you want a calm, evidence-based breakdown of your specific encounter, including how much the condom changes the risk picture and whether further action is even warranted, you can generate a private report based on your exact details.
+If you want a calm, evidence-based breakdown of your specific encounter, including whether the condom changed the risk picture and whether further action is warranted, you can generate a private report based on your exact details.

 Get My Confidential Risk ReportRed flags: when to seek urgent help sooner